GronkOut/vue3-canvas-video-player/README.md

 # Vue3 Canvas Video Player

 Canvas-based video player available on Vue3.
-If you enter fps, it operates in frames.
+If you enter FPS, it operates in frames.
 You can set the range and visualize the image recognition bounding-box data.

 [Demo](https://stackblitz.com/edit/vue3-canvas-video-player?file=src/App.vue)